Restore Your Smile With Veneers in Scottsdale

 The cost of your veneers varies according to how many teeth they are being applied to.
 Porcelain veneers usually cost about double what composite veneers do, but they also last twice as long.
 We will discuss what your veneers will cost once Dr. Wiitala considers your unique situation.

-Are There Any Risks For This Procedure?
+Are There Any Risks For The Veneer Procedure?

 Dental veneers are considered a very low-risk procedure.
 The main risk is for permanent sensitivity to hot and cold.
 This is very rare.
 Usually any sensitivity passes in a few weeks.